 Learning Enhancement program - T.A.G (Talented, the Achievers and the Gifted),

-you can download the pamphlet here.
+you can download the brochure here.

 English as an additional Language or dialect (EALD)